-The plot on the right shows these global average temperature anomalies from HadCRUT3 (black line).
-A 12 month running mean has been applied to the monthly averages so each value plotted represents the average temperature anomaly over a year.
+The plot on the right shows annual global average temperature anomalies from HadCRUT4 (black line).
 These represent our best estimates of global surface temperature.
 However, because there are difficulties in the calculation, the true value of global surface temperature might differ from these best estimates.
-We put a lot of effort into understanding how much these could affect the numbers and the result is the grey shading in the plot.
+We put a lot of effort into understanding how much these could affect the numbers and the result is the gray shading in the plot.
 We expect that the true value of the global temperature will fall within that shaded area in 19 out of 20 cases.

 Global average land and sea surface temperatures have increased since 1850, thought to be caused by:

 Overlaid on the longer term changes in global temperature are faster fluctuations.
 Examples of these are:

 It is possible to calculate global averages of temperatures over land, over the ocean or using all the data.

 The plots on the right show sea, land and combined annual average temperature anomaly times series (black lines) and the 95% confidence ranges in the values (gray areas; as with the previous time series we expect the true value to fall within this range in 19 out of 20 cases).

 HadCRUT4 is made up of observations recorded over Global annual average temperature anomaly time series more than 160 years and is extended up to the present each month with the new data that have been recorded.

 Tens of thousands of temperature observations are taken across the globe each day, both on land and at sea.